dukepeter/African-Regional-Lead-/README.md

 ## Introduction

-This repository highlights the leadership contributions of **Duke Peter** as the **Regional Lead of the SingularityNET Africa Guild**.
-His efforts were pivotal in expanding SingularityNET's presence across Africa by establishing student-led AI initiatives, organizing townhalls and conferences, and leading research into how AI can be ethically integrated into African markets and societies.
-The repository includes resources, event materials, and insights from Duke’s work with the Guild.
+This repository showcases my leadership contributions as the Regional Lead of the SingularityNET Africa Guild and the grunt work in building the SingularityNET Africa community.
+My efforts were crucial in expanding SingularityNET's presence across Africa by establishing student-led AI initiatives, organising town halls and conferences, and leading research into how AI can be ethically integrated into African markets and societies.
+The repository contains resources, event materials, and insights from my work with the Guild.
+This is still ongoing and will be liable to changes.

 ## Context

-**SingularityNET** is a decentralized AI network that aims to make advanced AI technologies accessible and beneficial to all.
-As the **African Regional Lead**, Duke Peter spearheaded initiatives that introduced these technologies to universities, businesses, and individuals in Nigeria, Ghana, Cameroon, Rwanda, and South Africa.
-His leadership was instrumental in fostering an African-focused AI ecosystem that champions inclusivity and Indigenous solutions.
+**The SingularityNET Ambassador Program** is a decentralized network of like-minded individuals that aims to make advanced AI technologies accessible and beneficial to all.
+As the **African Regional Lead**, I spearheaded initiatives that introduced these technologies to universities, businesses, and individuals in Nigeria, Ghana, Cameroon, Rwanda, and South Africa.
+My leadership was instrumental in fostering an African-focused AI ecosystem that champions inclusivity and Indigenous solutions.
+I am also building the African community to give it a seat at the table in conversations and opportunities like this one.

-Duke's primary responsibilities included:
+My primary responsibilities include and are not restricted to:
 - Establishing student AI clubs across multiple countries.
 - Onboarding new members into the SingularityNET ecosystem.
-- Organizing the **Ubuntu and AI** event to explore how African philosophies can shape ethical AI development.
+- Organising the **Ubuntu and AI** event to explore how African philosophies can shape ethical AI development.
 - Conducting market research into green economies for AI applications.
 - Leading discussions on AI’s role in Africa’s socio-economic development.